Right Arrow

 Busy sites mean overlapping tasks and moving loads.
 It’s hard to maintain perfect exclusion zones.

-AI detects when workers step into danger areas or loads move outside safe paths.
-Video analytics can even track how often near-misses occur, helping teams redesign workflows and reinforce signage or spotter use.
+Tech Solution: Video AI detects when workers step into danger areas or are in the path of moving loads.
+Video analytics can even track how often unsafe events occur, helping teams redesign workflows and reinforce signage or spotter use.

 Caught-in/Between (Trench/Excavation)

-Trench boxes don’t always get installed, and supervisors can’t babysit every excavation.
+Trench boxes don’t always get installed, and supervisors can’t constantly monitor every excavation.

 Amputations and Machine-Related Injuries